-Our vision of ‘A Healthy, Vibrant Outback Queensland’ shapes our values, partnerships and commitment to building a workforce in and for our region, and regions like outback Queensland.
+Our vision of ‘A Healthy, Vibrant Outback Queensland’ shapes our values, partnerships and commitment to building a workforce in and for our region.

 What is the Centre for Rural and Remote Health?